You're a creative, driven, and unconventional business owner...

 Creativity + grit = magic

-Another move brought me to Portland, Oregon, where I no longer live in a van and run my web design business out of a real home office.
+Another move brought me from Colorado to Bend, Oregon, where I no longer live in a van and run my web design business out of a real home office and an awesome co-working space.

 Today, I bounce out of bed every morning, excited to do work I love and serve other entrepreneurs doing amazing things in the world.